Action is the primary key: a categorical framework for episodic memories and logical reasoning: Discussions

 \subsubsection{Inductions}

 Induction is a process of finding a law from experiences.

-Conversion of an e-log or e-logs into an s-log may represents the most typical form of induction, known as enumerative induction.
+Conversion of e-logs into an s-log may represents the most typical form of induction, known as enumerative induction.
 The most reasonable process involves gathering ``similar" experiences and storing their ``average" in an s-log.
-Functor operations implement these similarity evaluations and averaging processes.
-If an experience was ``reasonable," even a single experience can create an s-log.
+If an experience was ``reasonable," even a single experience generates an s-log.
 Deductive inferences evaluate its ``reasonableness."
 Unlike reinforcement learning, humans do not require thousands of experiences.
-Such generation of an s-log may resemble such human learning.
+Generation of an s-log may resemble such human learning.

 Abduction or retroduction is also a kind of induction; It generates a hypothesis from experiences and other laws.
 This process may appear to fill in incomplete parts of an s-log or an e-log rather than generating a new one.
 This process may involve many deductions.